danbev/learning-js/notes/rhel-node-engine.md

 buildpacks that require modification and we would be able to get the other buildpack usages for free, like `yarn`, `yarn-install`, `npm-install`, etc.

 ### Questions
 * Can we add our changes to node-engine instead of forking?
   * How do we choose which installation method should be used, can we we inspect the stack that is in use?
 Can there be configuration options specified where the buildpack is include, in the builder for example.
+This might be possible to use an build environment variable on the command line using pack (--env) for example.

 See [node-engine buildpack](./paketo.md#buildpack-for-node-engine) for more details about how the node-engine works.